 We also periodically make offers to wholesale investors.
 Please add yourself to the mailing list or otherwise get in touch if you would like to know more.

 Purpose of this Offer

-Key Terms of the Offer
+Key Terms for the last Offer

 The total assets, including cash, were valued at $32.3 million for the 30 November 2017 (PDS).
 The Investor Net Asset Value (iNAV), after all liabilities, including long term contingent liabilities for Performance Fees, was $29.9 million, or $21.31 per share.
-The PDS Offer has a price per Share of $21.00, representing a discount on iNAV/share.
+The PDS Offer had a price per Share of $21.00, representing a discount on iNAV/share.